Azure/computer-vision-nextjs-webapp/README.md

 ## Login to Azure using the CLI

 In order to run commands against Azure using [the CLI ](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)you need to login.
-This is done, very simply, though the `az login` command:
+This is done, though the `az login` command:

 ## Create a resource group